katiakate77/smos/README.md

 # SMOS -> Elasticsearch REST API

-Remove a field from a Elasticsearch document.
+Remove a field from an Elasticsearch document.